AdguardTeam/tsurlfilter/packages/tsurlfilter/src/rules/declarative-converter/README.md

 <b>MV3 limitations:</b>
 <br/>
-Works only within the scope of one static filter or within the scope of all dynamic rules (custom filters with user rules).
+Works only within the scope of one static filter or within the scope of all dynamic rules (custom filters and user rules).
 <br/>
 <b>Examples:</b>
 <br/>